jelastic-jps/wordpress-cluster/README.md

 So now you can just click on the **Open in browser** button within the shown frame and start filling your highly available and reliable WP installation with the required content, being ready to handle as much users as your service requires.

 > **Note:** Keep in mind that you can't do redeploy from previous WordPress Cluster edition to the new version.
-So in case you have decided to move your site to the WordPress Cluster v2 you should migrate it  following the Tutorial ["How to Migrate a WordPress Site to Jelastic PaaS](https://jelastic.com/blog/migrate-wordpress-site/).
+So in case you have decided to move your site to the WordPress Cluster v2 you should migrate it  following the Tutorial ["How to Migrate a WordPress Site to Jelastic PaaS](https://jelastic.com/blog/migrate-wordpress-site/) or any other one you prefer.

 ## WordPress Managed Hosting Business